shafin191/IO-X-Datasets/README.md

 2.  **Identification:** We searched X/Twitter for public posts duplicating the text or images of these verified false claims.
 3.  **Monitoring:** Accounts identified as duplicators were monitored over the election periods to capture their timelines and duplication behavior.

-## ⚖️ Ethical Considerations

-* **Public Data Only:** All data was collected from publicly accessible posts on X (formerly Twitter).
-* **IRB Approval:** The research protocol and data collection were reviewed and declared exempt by the Institutional Review Board (IRB).
-* **Privacy:** All user identifiers have been hashed to ensure anonymity.
-We have excluded private content and metadata that could be used to re-identify individuals.

 ## 📜 Citation

-If you use this dataset in your research, please cite the following paper:
+If you use any of the datasets in your research, please cite the following paper:

 ```bibtex
 @inproceedings{SSC26,